MDPI-AG/case-study-backend-engineering-php/README.md

 readability, maintainability, etc. We do not expect you to implement a full search engine (like Solr, Elastic or OpenSearch), but rather rework the existing code base.

+Please be ready to explain your refactoring decisions during the technical interview.

 #### 7. Deliverables

 Please commit your changes to your repository and ensure that the code is clean, well-structured, and follows Symfony